gohugoio/hugo/docs/content/en/variables/page.md

 : the Page content stripped of HTML as a `[]string` using Go's [`strings.Fields`](https://golang.org/pkg/strings/#Fields) to split `.Plain` into a slice.

 .Prev (deprecated)
-: In older Hugo versions this pointer went the wrong direction.
-Please use `.NextPage` instead.

-.PrevPage
 : Pointer to the previous [regular page](/variables/site/#site-pages) (sorted by Hugo's [default sort](/templates/lists#default-weight-date-linktitle-filepath)).
 Example: `{{if .PrevPage}}{{.PrevPage.Permalink}}{{end}}`.

 .PrevInSection